Venkatasr665/Data-Analysis-SQL-/README.md

-# Data Analysis using SQL
+# Financial Data - Analysis using SQL

 I conducted a data analysis exercise using SQL and derived high-level insights from the data.
 For this analysis, I created a sample financial dataset.